Bscout2011/bscout2011.github.io/about.markdown

       alt="Washburns"
       width=300px>

 Andrew has experience with data warehouse modeling, front-end development, and engineering.
-He has a BS in Mechanical Engineering and MS in Computer Science.
+He has a BS in Mechanical Engineering and a MS in Computer Science.
 He lives in Reno, Nevada with his wife and champion Pembroke Welsh Corgi.

 ## Recommended Resources